 Infertility can be caused by poor sperm quality.
 The Danish men's sperm count is one of the lowest in Europe.
 Despite a slight improvement in recent years, sperm quality is generally poorer than 50 years ago*.
-Less than one in four has an optimal sperm count and 15% have a sperm count that is so poor that they will find it difficult to make a woman pregnant without fertility treatment.
+Less than one in four has an optimal sperm count and 15% have a sperm count that is so poor that they will have difficulty making a woman pregnant without fertility treatment.

 The poor sperm quality may be due to several factors: